Roman Numerals

 • Take 6 matchsticks.

-• Take these matchsticks and arrange them in the form of Roman numerals one by one.
+• Take these matchsticks and arrange them in the form of Roman numbers one by one.

 Worksheets